 I am actually a late starter and never knew photography can be a career path.
-Wife got me into photography and I started taking on a few weddings like most would.
+My wife got me into photography and I started taking on a few weddings as most would.
 I then ventured into commercial photography and realized wedding suit me better because of the adrenaline rush, the excitement before and during the wedding and the challenges I face every wedding is different.

 It took me some time to realise that photography is not just about making pretty pictures, but it’s the real moment, the real emotions and the finest moment for all my awesome couples.
 I specialized in weddings, engagements or couple lifestyle portraits because I love working with couples.
 I want to create something that viewers can feel the chemistry between the couple.